Do you have seasonal or year-round allergies and looking for a solid way to get relief?

-Additionally, the cost for medications continues to rise every year and this extra expense is a real burden on a lot of people.
+Additionally, the cost of medications continues to rise every year and this extra expense is a real burden on a lot of people.

 By adding an air purifier to your home, you’ll have a device that’s dedicated to stripping the air of the harmful airborne particles that irritate your allergies.
-Once these contaminants are gone and kept at bay, you’ll find that you may not even need to take allergy medications anymore –saving you a monthly expense.
+Once these contaminants are gone and kept at bay, you’ll find that you may not even need to take allergy medications anymore (or at a much lower dosage)–saving you a costly monthly expense.

 The same thing is true for people who suffer from dust allergies.
-An air purifier will suck in and collect the dust particles that are floating inside the home.
-Once this dust is trapped it can’t reenter the room, your eyes or lungs.
+The best HEPA air purifier for allergies will suck in and collect the dust particles that float around inside your home.
+Once this dust is trapped, it can’t re-enter the room or get into your eyes, throat, or lungs.